wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 - `What is a tier?`_

-- `What happens if the tier limit or indexed data size setting is reached?`_
+- `What happens if the tier limit is reached?`_

+- `What happens if indexed data size setting is reached?`_

 - `Can I cancel at any time?`_